greggman/webgl-lint/README.md

   zero matrix.
 If you have a reason a matrix needs to be all zeros you may want to turn this off.

+* `failUnrenderableTextures`: (default: true)

+  Unrenderable textures are not an error in WebGL, they just don't render.
+  WebGL itself usually print's a warning but it's usually fairly cryptic just telling you an unrenderable texture exists but not much else.

+  Examples of unrenderable textures are non-power of 2 textures in WebGL1 with filtering set to need mips are wrap not set to `CLAMP_TO_EDGE` or in both WebGL and WebGL2 would be mips of different internal formats or the wrong size.

+* `failZeroMatrixUniforms`: (default: true)

+  Checks that a uniform matrix not all zeros.
+It's a common source of errors to forget to set a matrix to the identity and it seems uncommon to have an all zero matrix.
+If you have a reason a matrix needs to be all zeros you may want to turn this off.

 * `ignoreUniforms`: (default: [])

   Lets out configure certain uniforms not to be checked.
 This why you can turn